Learn about The Wheel of the Year or the eight sabbats Alban Arthan

 Just as a dark moon heralds in a new one, the Winter Solstice ( Alban Arthan) marks the birth of a new year.
 We come out of the darkness and into the light.
 From the dawn of time, people all over the world have celebrated the return of the sun as a life-giving time of great significance.
 It promises new life.

 Winter solstice meaning in ancient times some communities were not even certain if they would survive through the long cold winter months.
 In the Northern Hemisphere starvation was common in winter between January and April, (also known as ‘the famine months’).

 21 and 22nd June Southern Hemisphere

 of the land and makes a new life.

 The Alban Arthan winter solstice festival was the last feast before deep winter began.
-Cattle slaughtered because there was no food for them, keeping only the best breeding stock for the next season.
+Cattle were slaughtered because there was no food for them, keeping only the best breeding stock for the next season.
 The event is seen as the reversal of the Sun’s ebbing presence in the sky, suggesting myths of birth or rebirth of sun gods.

 In ancient Rome this was Saturnalia.
 It was a festival of light leading to the winter solstice, with the abundant presence of candles symbolizing the quest for knowledge and truth.
-The festival lasted for 12 days (the 12 days of Christmas) and presents exchanged and great orgies of over-indulgences went on.
+The festival lasted for 12 days (the 12 days of Christmas) and presents were exchanged and great orgies of over-indulgences went on.
 One source mentioned that the master served the slave at these festivals.
 The renewal of light and the coming of the new year celebrated in the later Roman Empire as the birthday of the Unconquerable Sun.

 Alban Arthan Ritual And Celebration